Best Java hosting: which provider offers the most?

 For this post, I tested and handpicked the 5 best Java hosting providers as well as listed some factors that will help you choose the right one.

-A virtual private server, or VPS, to save some oh so valuable time, is the middle ground between shared and dedicated hosting.
-You still share a server with other websites or applications.
-Still, you get an allocated block of resources without having to sell your soul to pay for a dedicated server.
+And to get resources like that, a virtual private server, or VPS, will give you what you need with a price that is the middle ground between shared and dedicated hosting.
+With VPS you get an allocated block of features without having to sell your soul to pay for a dedicated server hosting plan.
 Practically, you get dedicated-level resources for less money.
-Not exactly shared-level money, but have you seen how much a dedicated server costs?

-Anyway, I’m not going to bore you into oblivion with more technical mumbo-jumbo.
-I’ll just go right ahead and talk about the Java hosting providers I tested and found to be the best for the job.
+Anyway, I’ll just go right ahead and talk about the best Java hosting providers I tested and found to be the best for the job.

 5 best Java hosting providers: ranked